 \section{Results}

 In the following subsections, we aim to quantify the consequences of a time-dependent accretion disk solution on the eruption amplitudes.
-Firstly, the circularized disk needs to have a certain radial extent to ensure that EMRI crashes with it - elaborated in Sect.~\ref{constraints}.
-Subsequently, we demonstrate simple artificial light curves that agree with the GSN 069 amplitude and the ratio of the decline/rise times (Sect.~\ref{modeling of LCs}).
-Here, the main working idea is that the accretion rate decreases with time, which is discussed later in Sect.~\ref{decline_section} and how this affects emerging bolometric and X-ray luminosities (Sect.~\ref{long-term-x-ray}).
+First, the circularized disk needs to have a certain radial extent to ensure that EMRI crashes with it (as discussed in Sect.~\ref{constraints}).
+Subsequently, we give examples of simple artificial light curves that are in agreement with the GSN 069 amplitude and the ratio of the decline and rise times (Sect.~\ref{modeling of LCs}).
+Here, the main working idea is that the accretion rate decreases with time (as discussed in Sect.~\ref{decline_section}) and how this affects emerging bolometric and X-ray luminosities (Sect.~\ref{long-term-x-ray}).
 The geometry of the system is also an important parameter in the emission mechanism that is closely related to the precession mechanisms (Sect.~\ref{geometry}).
-Finally, we discuss the EMRI being stripped of its material which impacts the luminosities of the gas clouds since $M_1$ gets smaller over time; see Sect.~\ref{mass loss}.
+Finally, we discuss the EMRI being stripped of its material, which impacts the luminosities of the gas clouds since $M_1$ gets smaller over time (see details in Sect.~\ref{mass loss}).